AaronGazzola/AaronGazzola/README.md

 # Gazzola.dev client contact form

-Gazzola.dev is a client contact form for full-stack TypeScript development with Next.js by Aaron Gazzola.
-This app features:
+Gazzola.dev is a chat bot portfolio page for Full-Stack TypeScript development by Aaron Gazzola.
+It was built with Next.js 14, TailwindCss and the openAI chat-gpt API.

-- Rich text editing with Lexical.
-- Email sending with AWS SES
-- Styling with tailwind
-- AI integration with OpenAI APIs
-- AutoSave with Prisma and Postgres

-Feel free explore, I welcome any feedback.
+Feel free explore, any feedback is welcome.
 Thanks for visiting!

 Aaron.